jadry92/Code-Basic-platzi/README.md

 This course is explain th basic of pragramming throgh JavaScritp and specific projects.

 ### Project  "_cajero_" or ATM:
-This project simulate the logic of a
+This project simulates the algorithms of a generic ATM.
 ### Project  2:
 ### Project  3:
 ### Project  4: